spotify/luigi/README.md

 ## More info

-Luigi is the sucessor to a couple of attempts that we weren't fully happy with.
+Luigi is the successor to a couple of attempts that we weren't fully happy with.
 We learned a lot from our mistakes and some design decisions include:

 * Straightforward command line integration.
 * As little boilerplate as possible.
 * Focus on job scheduling and dependency resolution, not a particular platform.
 In particular this means no limitation to Hadoop.
 Though Hadoop/HDFS support is built-in and is easy to use, this is just one of many types of things you can run.
 * A file system abstraction where code doesn't have to care about where files are located.
 * Atomic file system operations through this abstraction.
 If a task crashes it won't lead to a broken state.
-* The depencies are decentralized.
+* The dependencies are decentralized.
 No big config file in XML.
 Each task just specifies which inputs it needs and cross-module dependencies are trivial.
 * A web server that renders the dependency graph and does locking etc for free.
 * Trivial to extend with new file systems, file formats and job types.
 You can easily write jobs that inserts a Tokyo Cabinet into Cassandra.
 Adding broad support S3, MySQL or Hive should be a stroll in the park.
 (Feel free to send us a patch when you're done!)
 * Date algebra included.